 The partnership was based on mutual benefits.
 In exchange for The Garden Detroit designing and constructing sanctuary gardens on Urbane Apartment properties so that his residents and the surrounding community get to enjoy the beauty of the gardens, Detroit Abloom was able to harvest the lavender and dahlia blooms to increase our flower production.
 The heirloom tomatoes grown on the properties were there for his residents and neighbors to pick and take home.
 Within a matter of weeks, Tom worked with Eric to design and construct magnificent gardens on two Urbane properties, the first at 1923 Crooks Road and the second at 4023 Crooks.

 Eric is an entrepreneur who wanted to help us find ways to market not only our flowers and bouquets, but also the concept of Detroit Abloom.
 He believes that this collaborative partnership he had with us may spur other business owners to follow his example.
-Presently, we are using this partnership model to attract other community-development organizations who may like us to replicate a version of our Detroit Abloom model on their properties, but from now on only within the city of Detroit.
+Presently, we are using this partnership model to attract other community-development organizations who may like us to replicate a version of our Detroit Abloom model on their properties.